percona/percona-backup-mongodb/doc/source/installation.rst

 *rpm* formats that you can install by using ``apt`` or ``yum`` or other interfaces to your package management system.

+The `Percona Software and Platform Lifecycle <https://www.percona.com/services/policies/percona-software-platform-lifecycle#mongodb>`_ page lists Linux distributions for which |pbm| installation packages are available.

 For your convenience, we recommend that you install the |percona-release| utility which makes it easy to install any |percona| product on your system.